 The Human Rights Conference was the most significant LGBTI+ conference in 2021.
 The conference was open for human rights defenders and activists, elected officials, academics, NGOs, media, Pride organizers and sports leaders in the field of LGBTI+ rights, and anybody else interested in the more in-depth LGBTI+ cause.

-The three-day conference takes place in a hybrid form with physical elements for participants in person and full online access to content sessions, to facilitate the engagement of as many people as possible.
-The program consists of special statements by high-level officials and community members, eight plenaries, over 50 Break Out Sessions, four Sphere Sessions, networking sessions and meet and greets.
+The three-day conference took place in a hybrid form with physical elements for participants in person and full online access to content sessions, to facilitate the engagement of as many people as possible.
+The program consisted of special statements by high-level officials and community members, eight plenaries, over 50 break-out sessions, four Sphere Sessions, networking sessions and meet and greets.

 Content was curated in ten topics:

 - Intersectionality and Global Trends

 - Borders, Decolonization and Racism